-

 Having learned from his painter and courtier father Giovanni Santi, then becoming a master in the court aged 17 years, Raphael spent a period of time in Siena with Pinturicchio, Città di Castello with Signorelli, and then Florence, where he was inspired by Leonardo and Fra Bartolomeo before moving to Rome.

 Donato Bramante, a distant relative, prompted Pope Julius II to help the young rising star settle in Rome, where he lived until his death.
-Raphael's works in the Vatican, which continued under Medici Pope Leo X after the death of Julius II in 1513, are his most well known commissions.
+Raphael's works in the Vatican, which accelerated under Medici Pope Leo X after the passing of Julius II in 1513, are his most well known commissions.

 As Prefect of Antiquities under Leo X, Raphael sought to save the archaeological heritage of Rome, but died before he was able to do so.

-Raffaello Sanzio da Urbino, Urbino being the name of the town where he was born (280km from Rome, region of Marche), expired from pulmonary disease (or perhaps syphilis) on April 6th, 1520.
-Raphael was just 37 years of age.
-He is buried in the Pantheon.
+Raffaello Sanzio da Urbino (b.
+1483), Urbino being his hometown 203km from Rome in the region of Marche, expired from pulmonary disease (or perhaps syphilis) on April 6th, 1520.
+Raphael was just 37.
+He is buried in the Pantheon and you will see his tomb.

-As well as walking through the magnificent Raphael Rooms (Vatican Museums), we enter the galleries of Borghese and Doria Pamphilj, Villa Farnesina, Palazzo Barberini, the churches of Santa Maria della Pace and Sant'Ignazio, and the Chigi Chapel (Church of Santa Maria del Popolo), to conclude our appreciation of the greatest artist to have graced Rome.
+As well as walking through the beautiful Raphael Rooms (Vatican Museums), we explore Doria Pamphilj Gallery, Villa Farnesina, Palazzo Barberini, the Chigi Chapel (Church of Santa Maria del Popolo), Santa Maria della Pace, Sant'Agostino and Sant'Ignazio.